NoOrientationProgramming/ProcessingCore/README.md

 `git submodule add https://github.com/NoOrientationProgramming/ProcessingCore.git`

+### Use Templates!

+To implement a new process you can use the provided shell scripts on linux: [cppprocessing.sh](https://github.com/NoOrientationProgramming/ProcessingCore/blob/main/tools/cppprocessing.sh) / [cppprocessing_simple.sh](https://github.com/NoOrientationProgramming/ProcessingCore/blob/main/tools/cppprocessing_simple.sh)

+Or just create your own..

 ## Intro

 The key element consists of a single file named Processing.cpp.
 This file contains an abstract C++ class, which handles the processing of tasks within larger systems.
 The class serves as the foundation for implementing concrete user processes.